SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Embedding Decoding

 Embedding spaces are inherently abstract: it is often unclear what semantic meaning a small perturbation in the space represents, or why a longer text is assigned to a particular position, thus substantially limiting the potential for interactive exploration.
 Our framework, however, provides a unique opportunity to overcome this limitation: For each aspect-specific embedding in the training data, we have access to matching summarizing sentences that describe precisely that aspect, and therefore provide interpretable natural language descriptions of the information encoded in that embedding.

-In this section, we demonstrate that it is possible to use a decoder LLM to map aspect-specific embeddings back into the space of natural language descriptions.
-This capability enables direct interpretability of the embedding space and supports interactive exploration grounded in semantically meaningful explanations.
+In this section, we demonstrate that it is possible to use a decoder LLM to map aspect-specific embeddings back into the space of natural language descriptions, thus substantially enhancing the interpretability of the embedding space.